NF-Revolution/HannasEquestrianProject/README.md

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders:
-  - [commonMain](./composeApp/src/commonMain/kotlin) is for code that’s common for all targets.
+  - [commonMain](./composeApp/src/commonMain/kotlin) is for code that's common for all targets.
   - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
-    For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, the [iosMain](./composeApp/src/iosMain/kotlin) folder would be the right place for such calls.
+    For example, if you want to use Apple's CoreCrypto for the iOS part of your Kotlin app, the [iosMain](./composeApp/src/iosMain/kotlin) folder would be the right place for such calls.
     Similarly, if you want to edit the Desktop (JVM) specific part, the [jvmMain](./composeApp/src/jvmMain/kotlin) folder is the appropriate location.